 The ancient name of Harsin finds its origins with the ancient Anglo-Saxon culture of Britain.
 It comes from a name for a guardian of cattle or sheep.
 The surname Harsin is derived from the Old English word hierde, which means herd, and the patronymic suffix -son.
 Thus, the name Harsin literally means "son of the herdsman."

 The surname Harsin was first found in Lancashire, on the west coast near Lythom-St. Annes, where they were associated with Furness Abbey.
 They were a prominent family here from very early times.

 In Essex, Robert Herdesman was listed at Colchester in 1367.

 Early History of the Harsin family

-Another 242 words (17 lines of text) covering the years 1597, 1621, 1660, and 1685 are included under the topic Early Harsin History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Harsin research.
+Another 57 words (4 lines of text) covering the years 1597, 1621, 1660, 1685 and 1651 are included under the topic Early Harsin History in all our PDF Extended History products and printed products wherever possible.

 Harsin Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Harsin family name include Herdson, Hirdson, Heardson, Hurdson, Herson and others.

 Early Notables of the Harsin family (pre 1700)